Mannlig/deepdeek-r1-experiments/README.md

-# DeepSeek Auto Coder 🚀
+# DeepSeek-r1 Auto Coder 🚀

 This project has two versions: